lukasz-kusek/home-page-natalia/KusekNataliaCV.md

 *Address*: Harpenden, UK

-## CAD/GIS Technician
+## Junior Python Developer

 Master of Science in Geodesy, Surveying and Cartography with 1 year experience in GIS and 2 years in land surveying and CAD.
+Learning Python and SQL.

 ### Availability